CentOS 7 / RHEL 7 ### rpm -ivh https://dev.mysql.com/get/mysql80-community-release-el7-1.noarch.rpm ### CentOS 6 / RHEL 6 ### rpm -ivh https://dev.mysql.com/get/mysql80-community-release-el6-1.noarch.rpm ### Fedora 28 ### rpm -ivh https://dev.mysql.com/get/mysql80-community-release-fc28-1.noarch.rpm

 Install MySQL Community Server

-Oracle currently offers both stable version and beta version of MySQL.
+Oracle currently offers both stable versions (v8.0 and v5.7).
 You can choose the one you want to install it on your machine.

 Install MySQL 5.7

-If you want to try the beta version of MySQL, then install MySQL 8.0 RC on your machine.
+If you want to try the older version of MySQL, then install MySQL 5.7 on your machine.

 Start MySQL server